-A nice ode to nature is by having some potted plants in your work space.
-Experts say that by having plants inside, it will promote ample circulation of air and oxygen as well as provide a calming and relaxing effect when working.
-You can have low maintenance plants such as succulents and snake plants and even hanging plants.
+A nice ode to nature is by having some potted plants in your workspace.
+Experts say that having plants inside will promote ample circulation of air and oxygen as well as provide a calming and relaxing effect when working.
+You can have low-maintenance plants such as succulents snake plants and even hanging plants.

 5. LET THERE BE LIGHT!

-Last and definitely not the least, your modern office requires adequate lighting to help with the work.
+Last, and definitely not least, your modern office requires adequate lighting to help with the work.
 Most offices will use what is called general lighting, which is a type of lighting that illuminates the entire work area.
-However, for a more focused lighting, you can go for task lighting which focuses its light on a specific area, namely the work station.
+However, for more focused lighting, you can go for task lighting which focuses its light on a specific area, namely the workstation.